|Rare Book & Manuscript Library|

 Restrictions on Access

 The following boxes are located off-site: 1-45 and 52.
-You will need to request this material from the Rare Book and Manuscript Library at least two business days in advance to use the collection in the Rare Book and Manuscript Library reading room.
+You will need to request this material from the Rare Book and Manuscript Library at least three business days in advance to use the collection in the Rare Book and Manuscript Library reading room.

 Box 29, folder 1, is restricted until 2021.